mdkma/biometrics-exam-questions/README.md

 > It is necessary to perform a statistical analysis from a relative large DB... **Variance of Inter-class, Variance of Intra-class and F-ratio**

+Lec12-22
+Intra-class variability remember the difference between different classes, while inter-class similarity shows the similar features of two samples.
+Intra-class variability can show the key characteristics of the person, and intra-class similarity can help the system to remove the similar feature and leave unique characteristics.

+F-ratio is the balanced ratio considering other two variables.

 ### 2

 > Signature features

+Upper and lower envelop: the curve connecting the most up or low pixel of the signature trajectory

+Vertical and horizontal projection: the count of black pixels per horizontal or vertical lines

 ### 3

 > PCA Method

+Steps(Lec5-19)

+1. Divide image data into training and testing set

+Advantages and disadvantages

+1. Reduce data dimensionality
+2. Satisfy the minimal MSE rule
+3. Eliminate the correlation of original data

+1. Eigenfaces do not distinguish between shape and appearance
+2. PCA does not use class information

 ## Section C

+### 1
+> Power Law Function for contrast enhancement

+$\gamma < 1$ enhance contrast in dark regions
+$\gamma > 1$ enhance contrast in bright regions

+For first picture, $\gamma$ can be 0.5. 弧线应该是圆左上角样子

+For second picture, $\gamma$ can be 3. 弧线应该是圆右下角的样子

 ### 2
 > Fingerprint representations can be broadly categorized into two types: global and local.
 Global feature characteristics includes singular points and basic ridge patterns(six classes).
 Local representation is based on minute details(minutiae) of finger ridges.
 Given the following fingerprint image, please indicate which class it is and account all each global and local feature you can find.

+**More**:
 Global representation is an overall attribute of the finger and a single representation is valid for the entire fingerprint and is typically determined by an examination of the entire finger.

 A local representation consists of several components, each component typically derived from a spatially restricted region of the fingerprint.